fbpx

 Foz do Douro

-Once a small fishing village that was transferred to cater for the upper class, Foz do Douro is now home to all sorts of people.
+Once a small fishing village that was transferred to cater for the upper class, Foz do Douro is now home to all sorts of people most of whom consider it the best neighborhood to stay in Porto.
 Many houses along the shore provide stunning sea views and the neighborhood offers all the amenities that you need.
 Some of the best schools can be found in Foz do Douro, such as Oporto British school.
 This area is particularly appealing, as it has all the amenities that you could need.

-Just 20 minutes from the city center, Foz do Douro could be a good point of call.
+Just 20 minutes from Porto’s city center, Foz do Douro could be a good port of call.
 The beaches provide children with a ready-made play area, where you can while away the long summer days together.

 You can also rent bikes for your family to cruise along the coast with views of the glimmering sea.
 Home to some of the best seafood in the country, and with a neoclassical Pérgola da Foz promenade to wander up and down, Foz is a treat for locals and expats alike.
-If you are other looking for beach properties close to Porto, there are also other options to Foz.
+If you are other looking for beach properties near Porto, there are also many other options to consider.

 Baixa